mikependon/RepoDB.NET/pages/classes/classexpression.md

 // Do the stuffs for the 'properties' here
 ```

+{: .important }
-> We recommend that you should use the [PropertyCache](/cacher/propertycache) object when extracting the class properties.
+> We recommend that you use the [PropertyCache](/cacher/propertycache) object when extracting the class properties.

 ## GetPropertiesAndValues